Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

-\begin{prop} Assume that the VRJP($c$) is transient on some Galton-Watson tree $\T$ without leaves and with mean $b>1$.
-Then, there exists a Galton-Watson tree $\tilde{\T}$ (with leaves) with mean $1 < \tilde{b} < b$ such that the VRJP($c$) on $\tilde{\T}$ is also transient on the event that $\tilde{\T}$ is infinite. \end{prop} The proof of Proposition \ref{propcritique} uses again the characterization of transience in terms of the positive probability of survival of the associated branching Markov chain $F$.
+The proof of Proposition \ref{propcritique} uses again the characterization of transience in terms of the positive probability of survival of the associated branching Markov chain $F$.
 Roughly speaking, we show that, conditionally on survival, the number of particles of $F$ not located at $c$ grows exponentially with time.
-This implies that the branching Markov chain on a small percolation of the original tree still survives with positive probability.
+This implies\vadjust{\goodbreak} that the branching Markov chain on a small percolation of the original tree still survives with positive probability.
 Hence the VRJP on this percolated tree is also transient.

-In the following, we assume as before that the Galton-Watson tree $\T$ with reproduction law $\nu$ has no leaves and has mean $b>1$ so that it is infinite and grows exponentially.
-Recall the definition of the branching Markov chain $F = (f(v),\; v\in \T)$ constructed in Section \ref{sectionBMC}.
+In the following, we assume as before that the Galton--Watson tree $\T$ with reproduction law $\nu$ has no leaves and has mean $b>1$ so that it is infinite and grows exponentially.
+Recall the definition of the branching Markov chain $F = (f(v), v\in\T)$ constructed in Section \ref{sectionBMC}.
 We denote by $(\mathcal{F}_n)$ the natural filtration of $F$:

 \begin{duge} Recall the definition of $N^I_n$ given in (\ref{defNI}).
 Let $\mathcal{E}(x,k)$ be the event